Annan (Tang protectorate): Rebellion, invasion, and renaming

 In 854, the new Jiedushi of Annan, Li Zhuo, provoked hostility with the mountain tribes by prohibiting the salt trade and killing powerful chieftains, resulting in the defection of prominent local leaders to Nanzhao.
 The chieftain Lý Do Độc, as well as others, submitted to Nanzhao.
 In 858, Nanzhao invaded Annan while the new jiedushi, Li Hu, killed the son of a chieftain who was implicated in a mutiny, further alienating powerful clans in Annan and causing them to defect to Nanzhao.
 While Nanzhao invaded in earnest, the Đỗ clan rebelled with 30,000 men.
 Then in early 863, Nanzhao and tribal allies took Songping after a bitter siege.
 There was general chaos as Nanzhao ravaged Annan, alienating the locals, and the balance of power see-sawed between Tang and Nanzhao forces.
 In 864, the experienced Tang general, Gao Pian, led a counterattack that saw the defeat of Nanzhao forces in 866.
-He recaptured Songping, the capital of Annan, and named the rebuilt capital Đại La.
+He recaptured Songping, the capital of Annan, and named the rebuilt capital Daluo (V. Đại La).
 He also renamed the region of Annan to Jinghai Jun (lit.
 Peaceful Sea Army).